Kevin Newman Player Props: Reds vs. Athletics

 Kevin Newman At The Plate

-- Newman has a double, two home runs and a walk while hitting .208.
+- Newman is batting .214 with a double, two home runs and two walks.

-- This season, Newman has tallied at least one hit in eight of 16 games (50.0%), and had multiple hits twice.
+- Newman has gotten a hit in nine of 17 games this year (52.9%), with multiple hits twice.

-- He has hit a home run in two of 16 games played this year, and in 3.6% of his plate appearances.
+- In 17 games played this year, he has homered in two of them.

-- In 31.3% of his games this year, Newman has had at least one RBI.
-He's picked up more than one in 18.8%.
+- Newman has driven in a run in five games this year (29.4%), including three games with more than one RBI (17.6%).

-- In five of 16 games this season, he has scored, including multiple runs once.
+- In six of 17 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.